bitprj/devrel/DIY Reminders with Azure and Twilio/blog.md

 ​	Now let's go over to our Twilio account and purchase a phone number.
 The free Twilio trial comes with some balance so we can purchase a phone number and send calls and texts using that balance.

 ​	Back over in Azure, let's go to the same left panel as earlier and go into the Configuration tab.
 There let's create 4 new application settings for your TWILIO_SID, TWILIO_TOKEN, SENDER_NUMBER, RECIPIENT_NUMBER.
-Those are all values that we need in our code later, but for security, we put those values under application settings instead of directly writing it into our code.
+Those are all values that we need in our code later, but for security, we save those values under their corresponding name in the application settings instead of directly writing it into our code so other people can't see those credentials.

 <img src=".\pics\06.PNG" style="zoom:75%;" />